jjfalling/TOTP-Generator/README.md

 `pip install totp-generator[proctitle]` to install this dependancy and enable setting the process name.
 This feature is useful for some uses with some keyrings such as the OSX Keychain.

+The clipboard function under linux does require xclip with x11 or wl-clipboard with wayland.
+See https://github.com/spyoungtech/pyclip/tree/main/docs#platform-specific-notesissues

 Run `totp_generator` with the --help flag for more information.